jangabrielsson/TQAE/README.md

 It loads the config file and doesn'yt complain that there is no connection to the HC3 anymore.

 Great we are up and running!
-Now go to the forum thread and read more <link>
+Now go to the forum thread and read more <https://forum.fibaro.com/topic/55045-tiny-quickapp-emulator-tqae/>